-The MDiv and MSW is a dual degree program provided by a collaboration between Princeton Theological Seminary (PTS) and Rutgers University Graduate School of Social Work (RU).
-The MDiv degree is completed at PTS and during the senior year, upon acceptance by both PTS and RU, the student begins his/her MSW program at RU.
+The MDiv and MSW is a dual degree program provided by a collaboration between Princeton Theological Seminary and Rutgers University Graduate School of Social Work.
+The MDiv degree is completed at Princeton Theological Seminary and during the senior year, upon acceptance by both the Seminary and Rutgers University, the student begins his/her MSW program at Rutgers.
 This dual degree program is available for students who expect to enter forms of ministry requiring competence in both the disciplines of theology and those associated with social work.
-MDiv students interested in the dual program should inquire about the program early during their junior year and then apply in January of their middler year.
+MDiv students interested in the dual program should inquire about the program early during their junior year and then apply in October of their middler year.